mhawwary/FFTpsd/README.md

     [-peak]     peak preserving averaging fft mode, useful for ensemble averaging with shift=1.
     [-variance] variance preserving averaging fft mode for conserving the signal energy, by default it is forced for psd, power and spl computations
-    [-pref pressure] reference pressure for SPL computation, default is 2e-5 Pa [-bin] bin-averaging for psd and spl
+    [-pref pressure] reference pressure for SPL computation, default is 2e-5 Pa
-    [-oct number] the number nth octave averaging that is required, default is 1